OmphileMorwane/CDV01_Career_Goals_Reflection_OMPMOR404_BCL2401_GroupE_OmphileMorwane_CDV01/README.md

 **List your specific, measurable, achievable, relevant, and time-bound goals**

-- Obtain CodeSpace certification fro Javascript Engineering.
+- Obtain CodeSpace certification for Javascript Engineering.
 - Secure an internship/entry-level job in Web development.